Cricket Hill Garden

 Flower form and size: Full double, 5" and upward facing.
 Excellent variety for cut flowers.

-Flower fragrance: Rich, clove like.
+Flower fragrance: Rich, clove-rose scent.

 Bloom time: Mid- to late season hybrid peony, blooms in our USDA zone 6a garden in the first week or two of June.